Dargaville High School Curriculum Course - Science

 During term 4 students from the contributing primary and intermediate school will have the opportunity to visit the school during the day.
 Parents and caregivers are invited to discuss their child's enrolment at the school at a personal interview, which can take place at the contributing school or at the High School.

-Download Year 9 Subject Options 2024 Semester Two
+Download Year 9 Subject Options Book, 2026

 Year 10 Course Structure

 Some subjects are offered as options in Year 10 in addition to a core programme based on English, Mathematics, Science, Social Studies and Physical Education.
-These include Digital Technology, Design and Visual Communication, Workshop (Pre-Trades), Food Technology, Visual Art, Drama, Music, Te Reo Maori, French and the Duke of Edinburgh.
-These options are semester based.
+These include Digital Technology, Design and Materials Technology (DMT), Food and Nutrition, Visual Arts, Drama, Music Academy (entry by audition), Te Reo Māori, Enviro-Science, Digital Technology.
+These options are semester-based.

 • Do you enjoy the subject?